Finding teacher work-life balance is hard.

 A teacher’s work is never done, right?

-The issue is, with “work” being on the computer, there is no definitive “endpoint”.
+The issue is, with “work” being on the computer (especially if you are teaching virtually), there is no definitive “endpoint”.

 But when should you do that?